MapTrip-Navigation/MTI-Tutorial/lesson2_showapps/README.md

-# Lession 1: Basics
+# Lession 1: Show Apps
 ## Goal
-With this lession you will learn how to
+With this lession you will learn how to switch between apps by setting them to foreground by using dedicated MTI methods fand callbacks.
-* integrate the MTI lib into your project
-* start MapTrip by an intent
-* initialize the MTI lib

 ## Overview
 Like every lesson of this tutorial this lesson is a module within Android Studio.